 On February 3, 2016, our Board of Directors declared a quarterly common stock dividend of \$0.40 per share, payable on February 26, 2016 to stockholders of record at the close of the business on February 16, 2016.
-Our Board of Directors also approved quarterly dividends on our 6.00% fixed-rate non-cumulative perpetual preferred stock, Series B (the "Series B Preferred Stock"), our 6.25% fixed-rate non-cumulative perpetual preferred stock, Series C (the "Series C Preferred Stock"), our 6.70% fixed-rate non-cumulative perpetual preferred stock, Series D (the "Series D Preferred Stock") and our Series F Preferred Stock, payable on March 1, 2016 to stockholders of record at the close of business on February 16, 2016.
-Based on these declarations, we will pay approximately \$211 million in common equity dividends and approximately \$37 million in total preferred dividends in the first quarter of 2016.
-Under the terms of our outstanding preferred stock, our ability to pay dividends on, make distributions with respect to, or to repurchase, redeem or acquire its common stock or any preferred stock ranking on parity with or junior to the preferred stock, is subject to restrictions in the event that we do not declare and either pay or set aside a sum sufficient for payment of dividends on the preferred stock for the immediately preceding dividend period.
+Our Board of Directors also approved quarterly dividends on our 6.00% fixed-rate non-cumulative perpetual preferred stock, Series B (the "Series B Preferred Stock"), our 6.25% fixed-rate non-cumulative perpetual preferred stock, Series D (the "Series B Preferred Stock") and our Series F Preferred Stock, payable on March 1, 2016 to stockholders of record at the close of business on February 16, 2016.
+Based on these declarations, we will pay approximately \$211 million in common equity dividends and approximately \$37 million in total preferred stock, carability to pay dividends on, make distributions with respect to, or to repurchase, redeem or acquire its common stock ranking on parity with or junior to the preferred stock, is subject to restrictions in the event that we do not declare and either pay or set aside a sum sufficient for payment of dividends on the preferred stock for the immediately preceding dividend period.

 We paid common stock dividends of \$0.30 per share in the first quarter and \$0.40 per share in each subsequent quarter of 2015.
 We paid preferred stock dividends of \$15.00 per share on the outstanding shares of our Series B Preferred Stock and \$15.625 per share on the outstanding shares of our Series C Preferred Stock in each quarter of 2015.
 We paid preferred stock dividends of \$22.5194 per share on the outstanding shares of our Series D Preferred Stock in the first quarter and \$16.75 per share in each subsequent quarter of 2015.
-We also paid preferred stock dividends of \$30.370833 per share on the outstanding shares of our Series E Preferred Stock and \$16.705556 per share on the outstanding shares of our Series F Preferred Stock during the fourth quarter of 2015.
+We also paid preferred stock dividends of \$22.5194 per share on the outstanding shares of our Series D Preferred Stock and \$16.705556 per share on the outstanding shares of our Series E Preferred Stock dividends of \$30.370833 per share on the outstanding shares of our Series E Preferred Stock during the fourth quarter of 2015.